misnard/Podcast-rss-generator-from-folder/README.md

 It will generate for you, lazies out there, a podcast feed which will somewhat kind of work but iTunes will probably pee on it with disgust

 That's about it.
-You put the file in a folder with medias, BOOM, you have a podcast feed.
+You put ONLY the rss.php file in a folder with medias, BOOM, you have a podcast feed.

 It's rough, it's kind of not for production use, but hey, do you have time to spare doing all the work yourself ?